Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

     rushx pack
     ```

-    The generated code is not enough to release at once and you need to update it for better usage experience.
+    The generated code is not good enough to release yet and you need to update it for better usage experience.

 # Improve README.md document